OpenRoberta/docker/README.md

 - **create the servers you need** by calling `./ora.sh new-server-in-docker-setup <BASEDIR> <SERVER>`.
 Note, that `test, dev, dev1...dev9` are the only names accepted as server names.
 It is easy to add or remove server later.
-- edit the properpy file `decl.sh` for each server.
+- edit the property file `decl.sh` for each server.
 The data to be filled in should be obvious.
-- for each server a data base of its own is needed.
-Double check that the data bases are in `<BASEDIR>/db`.
+- for each server a database of its own is needed.
+Double check that the databases are in `<BASEDIR>/db`.
 An empty database can be created
   - if you cd to `<BASEDIR>/git/openroberta-lab` and
   - call `./admin.sh -git-mode -db-parentdir <BASEDIR>/db/<SERVER> create-empty-db`
 - in the global `<BASEDIR>/decl.sh`